anupam-sy/tf-gcp-training-lab/tf-modules_impl/README.md

 # Terraform - Module Implemenation
-This sub-project contains terraform code to understand the concept of module implementation with the help of resource deployment on Google Cloud Platform.
+This sub-project contains terraform code to understand the concept of `module implementation` with the help of resource deployment on Google Cloud Platform.

 ## Prerequisites:
 All the prerequisites mentioned in top level readme file must be fulfilled for successful execution of code.

 ## Usage:
-To learn and notice the concept implementation, read below.
+To learn and understand the concept implementation, read below.

 -   Modules are containers for multiple resources that are used together.
 A module consists of a collection of .tf and/or .tf.json files kept together in a directory.
 Modules are the main way to package and reuse resource configurations with Terraform.